jantman/puppet-archlinux-workstation/README.markdown

 ##Overview

 Provides many classes (and a sane default class/init.pp) for configuring an Arch Linux workstation/laptop/desktop for graphical use.

+###Module Status

+This module is currently at version 0.0.1.
+I'm trying to write this in a way that's usable by other people, and meets the current best practices for modules.
+However, I also need to get my new desktop up and running.
+While it's not best practice, this module doesn't really have any tests yet.
+I plan on circling back and writing initial tests once I have a minimally-usable machine.

 ##Module Description